 Don't allow important scientific information to be concealed from people who need to know it.

 Don't try to psych out Nature.
 If there are several possibilities, work them all out.
 Do take responsibility for your scientific contributions.
-Do give proper credit to collaborators and students.

 Do serve your scientific and academic colleagues, professional societies, and governments, train and mentor students, and give responsible and wise advice.

 Do always guess the answer before you calculate, to train your intuition.
-Don't lie.

 Don't allow important scientific information to be concealed from people who need to know it.

 Don't try to psych out Nature.
 If there are several possibilities, work them all out.
 Do take responsibility for your scientific contributions.
-Do give proper credit to collaborators and students.